Frequently Asked Questions

 Will there be increased sanitization?

-High-touch areas of our site and facilities will be sanitized regularly throughout the day.
 Hand-washing and sanitizer stations are included at key parts of camp for campers to use.

 How are dietary needs handled?